odr/pg-schema/pg-schema/README.md

 Inserts and reads use either ordinary Haskell records with a Generic instance or types of the form `"fld1" := Int32 :. "fld2" := Maybe Text`.
 Field names in Haskell records must match those in the database (with renaming supported) but you can work with any subset of the table's fields.
 Navigation along relationships uses foreign-key constraint names.
 Types and nullability are checked against the data layout.

-SELECT and INSERT/UPSERT are implemented.
+SELECT and INSERT/UPSERT are implemented for the nested structures.
 UPDATE and DELETE apply to a single table.

 When reading data, an EDSL sets conditions, ordering, and grouping.
 All of these operations are type-safe.

-For inserts and updates, additional compile-time checks derive from database constraints—for example, inserts verify that required fields are present at every level.
+For inserts and updates, additional compile-time checks derive from database constraints—for example, inserts verify that mandatory fields are present at every level.

 ## Requirements